Fx64b/fx64b.dev/content/projects/flashcard-app.md

 - Optional due date for exam preparation
 - Progress tracking

 The deck creation process is straightforward - you fill out a form, and it creates a new deck.
-Nothing fancy, but it works.

 ### Flashcard Creation & Editing